 Invisalign in Melbourne continues to be one of the most popular teeth straightening options available.
 The idea of straightening your teeth with invisible aligners is incredibly attractive to many people.
 There are no visible wires or brackets like with traditional braces.
 Thus, no one needs to know you’re even receiving the treatment.

-Because of the popularity of Invisalign at Reddick Orthodontics, we get a lot of questions as to whether people are a good candidate for this amazing orthodontic treatment.
+Because of the popularity of Invisalign at Melbourne Orthodontics, we get a lot of questions as to whether people are a good candidate for this amazing orthodontic treatment.

 What Invisalign Can Correct

 To begin to answer that question, let’s first talk about what clear Invisalign aligners actually can correct.
 They can correct a large number of the most common dental problems, including:

 - Crooked and crowded teeth

 - Teeth that protrude mildly

 As you can see, Invisalign can correct many different dental issues.
 It’s also important to note that Invisalign is not simply a “cosmetic” treatment.
 Everyone wants a perfect smile.
 However, the dental issues that the clear aligners can correct can lead to major dental health issues later in life, if left untreated.

 People who have more severe orthodontic issues generally don’t make good Invisalign candidates.
 Invisalign can correct all the issues listed above (and more, actually), but those all involve shifting the teeth.
 If an orthodontic problem is caused by a misalignment of the jaw, then Invisalign treatments alone will not be able to correct the issue.

 For example, if a patient has an extreme overbite or underbite, that is not a problem that adjustment of the teeth will solve.
 Those problems are bone issues, which may require shifting the jaw bone in order to correct them.
 While Invisalign is a great product, it is simply not powerful enough to correct some major orthodontic problems that are a result of bone issues.